decalium/decalium-clans/documentation/docs/Permissions.md

 For admin only actions **clans.admin.*** is used.

-Here's a list of all permission plugin has (can be outdated, please contact me or do A PR if it is)
+Here's a list of all permission plugin has (can be outdated, please contact me or do a PR if it is)

 ## Player Permissions